richardeus1/crypto-bot/README.md

 # crypto-bot
 Mounting a crypto bot in GCP for automated trades using GCP, Binance and Jupyter.

-First Configure GCP and install Jupyter.
+CONFIGURING GCP AND INSTALLING JUPYTER.

 Step 1 : Create a free account in Google Cloud with 300$ credit